 And at the same time, you look for momentum.

-One step, one foot in front of the other.
+Every day you look at that momentum, one step, one foot in front of the other.

-Equal success.
+Equals success.

-Maybe we're hanging on by a thread, but it is a country right now that allows that those opportunities.
+Maybe we're hanging on by a thread, but it is a country right now that allows those opportunities.

-That's what this country's all about.
+That's what this country is all about.

 Yeah, and being excited about it.

-You know, it's interesting, uh, Major, because your motto uh says it best honor their sacrifice, educate their legacy.
+You know, it's interesting, Major, because your motto says it best.

-They fight for what they believe in for liberty, and we need to honor that.
+They fight for what they believe in for liberty.

-And many of them gave the greatest sacrifice of all their life.
+And many of them gave the greatest sacrifice of all, their life.

 When we talk about liberty, sometimes there is a cost to liberty.

-Yeah, I mean, you hit it on the head, and I'm sure John agrees, but but freedom is not free.
+I'm sure John agrees, but freedom is not free.

-And we look at this conflict, which is pretty much uh been my entire military career in Afghanistan and in Iraq, and we've had about one point five million dependents, so spouses and kids that have suffered the death or a permanent disability of a of a service member, and the vast majority get no federal education assistance.
+And we've had about 1.5 million dependents, so spouses and kids that have suffered the death or permanent disability of a service member.

-You know, I mean that's the right word too, misplaced.
+You know, I mean, that's the right word too, misplaced.

-Um you believe in buying American, being American made, you love that, and so you're promoting that, and you've got a big event coming up in October at the Indiana Convention Center.
+And so you're promoting that, and you've got a big event coming up in October at the Indiana Convention Center.

 Sure, Rose.

-And the reason we chose Indianapolis, if you take and draw a circle around Indianapolis, um the bulk, probably 50 percent of the U.S. manufacturing is in that area, so we tried to make it as easy and convenient for them as possible.
+And the reason we chose Indianapolis, if you take and draw a circle around Indianapolis, the bulk, probably 50% of the U.S. manufacturing is in that area.

 So we rented the Indianapolis Convention Center for the first week in October to bring together these manufacturers.